huggingface/transformers/examples/distillation/README.md

 This part of the library has only be tested with Python3.6+.
 There are few specific dependencies to install before launching a distillation, you can install them with the command `pip install -r requirements.txt`.

 **Important note:** The training scripts have been updated to support PyTorch v1.2.0 (there are breakings changes compared to v1.1.0).
 It is important to note that there is a small internal bug in the current version of PyTorch available on pip that causes a memory leak in our training/distillation.
 It has been recently fixed and will likely be integrated into the next release.
 For the moment, we recommend to [compile PyTorch from source](https://github.com/pytorch/pytorch#from-source).
-Please refer to [issue 1179](https://github.com/huggingface/pytorch-transformers/issues/1179) for more details.
+Please refer to [issue 1179](https://github.com/huggingface/transformers/issues/1179) for more details.

 ## How to use DistilBERT

-PyTorch-Transformers includes two pre-trained DistilBERT models, currently only provided for English (we are investigating the possibility to train and release a multilingual version of DistilBERT):
+Transformers includes two pre-trained DistilBERT models, currently only provided for English (we are investigating the possibility to train and release a multilingual version of DistilBERT):

 - `distilbert-base-uncased`: DistilBERT English language model pretrained on the same data used to pretrain Bert (concatenation of the Toronto Book Corpus and full English Wikipedia) using distillation with the supervision of the `bert-base-uncased` version of Bert.
 The model has 6 layers, 768 dimension and 12 heads, totalizing 66M parameters.
 - `distilbert-base-uncased-distilled-squad`: A finetuned version of `distilbert-base-uncased` finetuned using (a second step of) knwoledge distillation on SQuAD 1.0.
 This model reaches a F1 score of 86.2 on the dev set (for comparison, Bert `bert-base-uncased` version reaches a 88.5 F1 score).